NiklavsM/Gizmoball/docs/preliminaryrelease/unit_test_strategy.md

  ##### What we'll test

- - every single equals method

-- do not test library code, assume it works correctly, the same with other external resources(when theyre available), trivial code like getters and setters, code that deals only with UI, swing toolkit etc., or non deterministic results

-- test class for every model class

-- identify test cases based on method spec
+ - `equals()` and `hashCode()` methods for `Gizmo` and `GameModel` classes as we're heavily relying on them in hash-based collections, and in writing other unit tests

+ - `toString()` methods for `Gizmo` and `GameModel` classes, because they will be used in converting the `model` to a text file

+ - all the methods exposed in the `model` interfaces, since they will be used by `views` and `controllers`

+ - *file saving and loading* functionality

+ - `Gizmo` uniqueness, deletion, rotation

+ - the triggering system

+ - the movement according to time - *location*, *forces*; especially for edge values

+ - collisions detection

-- test for checked exceptions being thrown accordingly
+ - whether checked exceptions being thrown accordingly

+ ##### What we won't test

+ - library code; we assume that the MIT physics package works according to its specification; the same with other resources when they're available

+ - code that deals with UI, like `java-fx` toolkit and components; for that, we'll perform *validation testing*

-- properly test equals and hashcode
+ - trivial code, like *getters* and *setters*

-- also aim edge cases

 #### Approach

-- probably both black and white box testing?

-- we'll all write tests, but I would say write test for code implemented by someone else

-- no need for mocking

-- test package will have the same structure as the source package
+We will use the `JUnit 5` framework for Java unit testing as it provides some nice features like *Parametrized tests*, *grouped assertions, powerful exception expecting mechanism etc*.
+Since we're all contributing to the source code of Gizmoball, we have decided that all of us will be responsible for unit testing as well.
+However, as individuals, we should try to test the code written by a different team member and not our own as we might be biased towards our own implementation which may cause as us to miss some test cases, making it more difficult to find potential bugs.

+ As a lot of the code is already written, we won't be able to adhere to the `Test Driven Development` practice.
+However, we plan to write tests incrementally, most likely after each piece of meaningful new code.
+A mix of *black box* and *white box* testing techniques will be useful in finding bugs more effectively.
+We can start with *black box* test cases against a method's specifications and then switch to *white box* testing in order to get some more insights about the method's behaviour.

+###### Guidelines that we're going to follow

+- smart use of `setUp()`, `tearDown()`, `beforeEach()` and `beforeAll()` methods

 - test naming conversion

-- TDD? or something else

-- 100% line coverage is a must, with regards to business logic code
+- 100% line coverage is a must, but only run the coverage on what we mark as business critical code

-- one assert per test, unless we use the new junit 5 grouped assertions that reports
+- only ene *assertion* per test, unless use the `JUnit 5` *grouped assertions* are used (they are placed in a lambda and the framework reports all the assertions that failed) in which case they should be related

-- use the overloaded version of the assert methods, to pass in a message
+- use the overloaded version of the `assert` methods, in order to pass in a message that describes what went wrong

-- rely on equals and hashcode impl of methods

-- run the tests whenever you add new code
+- run the whole test suite frequently, especially when adding a new feature

-- CI pipeline to run tests when pushing to master
+- set up a CI pipeline on *gitlab* to run the test suite whenever we push to the `master` branch